Python

 raise ValueError("Input vector should be 1-D.")

-Just to be sure this is the case, let’s reload the vectors, make them contiguous and see if my NumPy and SciPy are close.
+Just to be sure this is true, let’s reload the vectors, make them contiguous and see if my NumPy and SciPy are close in execution time this way.

 file_data = np.genfromtxt('../tools/vectors.csv', delimiter=',')